henesy/adventine/README.md

 **Install instructions:**
 ---------------------
+- You need Ruby 1.9.x, 1.8.x is known to not work with random number generation

-- You don't, you just run it.
+- You don't install anything, you just run it.

 **Linux/Mac:**